ahmadnassri/docs-engineering-matrix/product.md

 ## Dealing with Ambiguity

-#### Junior
+#### Engineer 1

-> Works to clarify ambiguity in tasks and asks questions for clarification.
+- Works to clarify ambiguity in tasks and asks questions for clarification.

-> Works on defining and handling risks with help from others.

-#### Intermediate

-> Handles risk, change, and uncertainty within their personal scope of work effectively.
+- Handles risk, change, and uncertainty within their personal scope of work effectively.

-> Takes initiative to clarify ambiguity in a project and communicates risk early and offers possible solutions.

-> Decides and acts responsibly without having the total picture and when in high pressure situations, assisting others and communicating early.

 #### Senior